Sushmitha-Katti/ERA/Session_07-In_Depth_Coding_Practice/README.md

 ## Code Drill 5(8)

 * Target
-  * Reduce the dropout to 0.1
+  * Reduced the dropout to 0.1
   * In the Random Rotation fill to 0 from 1.
 Earlier it was 1, giving a try with 0.
 * Result
   * Parameters: 7,674